 Our tester Amy Connolly, mum to Bodhi, five months, said: "I love how secure it feels and how easy it is to put on – it’s so much more practical than struggling with tying a wrap sling.
 It’s extremely comfortable to wear and Bodhi seems very cosy and warm in this, so it’s just perfect for our long wintery walks."

 Read our full review of the Caboo +Organic Sling here

-Shortlisted for the 2017 M&B Awards Best Baby Carrier/Sling, the AmaWrap sling is comfy, stretchy and soft for mum and baby, with no buckles or clips to contend with.
+Shortlisted for the 2017 M&B Awards Best Baby Carrier/Sling, this stretchy wrap from AmaWrap is comfy and super soft for mum and baby, with no buckles or clips to contend with.
 It comes in a range of colours to choose from.
 It was Shortlisted in the 2017 M&B Awards in the Best Baby Carrier/Sling category.

 Tested by mum Vikki Hind for the M&B Awards 2017; she said: "As a baby carrier this is one of my favourites because baby is able to be next to me and the wrap is comfortable to wear for long periods.
 There are no buckles and straps which means it fits different sizes quickly and there is also nothing digging in when wearing baby.
 I like how small the wrap folds so it can be put in a changing bag.
 It can also be used as a makeshift blanket when out and about if not being worn."

 Read our full review of the AmaWrap Sling here